hannibal002/SkyHanni/CONTRIBUTING.md

 - API updates
 - Minor performance improvements
 - Preparations for 1.21
-- Documentation changes to markdown files.
-E.g. in `/docs` or this file.
+- Documentation changes to markdown files, e.g., in `/docs` or this file.

 #### Removed Features